After talking about it for what feels like years our interrail adventure finally kicked off on Thursday 30th August in

-We landed in Brussels at about half-past one after a pretty quick hour-long flight from London Heathrow.
+We landed in Brussels at about half-past one in the afternoon, after a pretty quick hour-long flight from London Heathrow.

 It’s a short, 20-minute, train journey from the airport to the city centre.
 The train station is right underneath the airport and a one-way ticket costs just €9.

 After checking in at our hostel, we wandered back into Brussels city centre and headed towards Grand Place for the Sandemans New Europe Free walking tour.

 As the name suggests the tour is completely free, which is perfect for budget travelers.
 You simply tip your guide at the end, if they deserve it!

 Our guide, Antonio, was amazing.
 Not only did we see all the big sights Brussels has to offer, but he filled us in on all the history of what we were seeing.
 But most importantly he gave us loads of useful information like the best places for a waffle and what beer to try…

 The main highlights of the tour itself included: a famous statue of a little boy peeing, otherwise known as Mannekin Pis, and seeing some of the more famous Tin Tin and other Street Art around Brussels.

 At the end of the tour, we were definitely ready for food, and what better than to try some of Brussels best fries at Fritsland.
 The portion size was very generous and came with a huge helping of mayonnaise. (€3.20 without sauce, €4 with sauce)

 French fries were actually created in Belgium and nowhere else does them better.
 Trust me when I say I didn’t think they could be that good.

 And what could beat Belgium fries?
 Belgium beer.

 We headed to a place called Scott’s Bar which does a set of 4 tasting beers for €8 or €9 euros depending on which ones you go for.
 Or, if you’re like me and can’t stand the taste of beer, there are plenty of other alcoholic beverages on offer!